WiCi-Lab/MTN/README.md

 The simulation parameters of this dataset have been elaborated in our submitted paper.
 For instance, M_1 x M_2 = 4 x 8, N_1 x N_2 = 4 x 32, f_c = 73GHz, and Q=N/4.

 You can download the dataset and put it in the desired folder.
-The “inHmix_28_32_128_K2_32pilot.mat” file collect the training dataset and validation dataset, while the “inHmix_28_32_128_test_K2_32pilot.mat” file is the testing dataset, whose pilot overhead are set to 32, 64 and 128, respectively.
+The “inHmix_28_32_128_K2_32pilot.mat” file collect the training dataset and validation dataset, while the “inHmix_28_32_128_test_K2_32pilot.mat” file is the testing dataset.

 In the training and validation dataset generation, a common set of XL-RIS links is used for cascaded channel samples.
 However, in the test dataset, we replace a new set of XL-RIS links for each sample realization, which supports the network generalization in the test stage.

-In the hybrid-field channel modeling for XL-RIS systems, we refer to the channel modeling scheme in [1] for RIS-aided mmWave Massive MIMO systems (e.g., the path loss model and clustered scatters distribution), in which the far-field communication scenarios is extend to the hybrid-field communication by supplementing the near-field array response and VR cover vector.
-We are very grateful for the author of following reference paper and the open-source SimRIS Channel Simulator MATLAB package [2].

-[1] E. Basar, I. Yildirim, and F. Kilinc, “Indoor and outdoor physical channel modeling and efficient positioning for reconfigurable intelligent surfaces in mmWave bands,” IEEE Trans.
-Commun., vol. 69, no. 12, pp. 8600-8611, Dec.
-2021.

-[2] E. Basar, I. Yildirim, “Reconfigurable Intelligent Surfaces for Future Wireless Networks: A Channel Modeling Perspective“, IEEE Wireless Commun., vol. 28, no. 3, pp. 108–114, June 2021.

 2.The Training and Testing of U-MLP model